Verizon taps Dreamscape Immersive for VR content for 5G

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Verizon has tapped Dreamscape Immersive to make virtual reality experiences in rich environments for 5G networks.
+Verizon has tapped Dreamscape Immersive to make virtual reality experiences for 5G networks.

-The partnership is aimed at creating technological innovations that take advantage of 5G wireless networks, a new generation of cellular technology that could be 100 times faster than existing data networks under the right conditions.
+The partnership’s goal is technological innovations that take advantage of 5G wireless networks, a new generation of cellular technology that could be 100 times faster than existing data networks under the right conditions.
 The content will include entertainment, games, and educational experiences.

-Together, the partners hope to innovate with mobile edge compute (MEC) as well as VR applications for the enterprise, public sector, education, and entertainment.
+They hope to innovate with mobile edge compute (MEC) as well as VR applications for the enterprise, public sector, education, and entertainment.
 Verizon’s support should be a big boost for VR in particular, as the telecom company generated $128 billion in revenues last year and it brings considerable heft to the market.

-Verizon and Dreamscape Learn will form a 5G innovation lab to develop immersive VR learning experiences for various education levels and
+Verizon and Dreamscape Learn will form a 5G innovation lab to develop immersive VR learning experiences for various education levels and environments.

-environments.
 And as part of the partnership, Verizon Ventures has taken an equity stake in Dreamscape.

-Tami Erwin, CEO of Verizon Business, said in a statement that Dreamscape shows that innovation on top of 5G can lead to powerful and complex VR experiences and simulations using lower-cost, tetherless VR hardware.
+Tami Erwin, the CEO of Verizon Business, said in a statement that Dreamscape shows that innovation on top of 5G can lead to powerful and complex VR experiences and simulations using lower-cost, tetherless VR hardware.
 Before the pandemic, Dreamscape operated five VR entertainment centers in Los Angeles and elsewhere, and I went through a VR experience for How to Train Your Dragon.
-It was a cool experience that involved more sensor tech than your usual home VR experience, but COVID-19 has wrought havoc for such VR location-based entertainment centers.
+It’s cool, involving more sensor tech than your usual home VR experience, but COVID-19 has wrought havoc for such VR location-based entertainment centers.

-Walter Parkes, CEO of Dreamscape and former head of DreamWorks Motion Pictures, said in an interview with VentureBeat that Verizon and Dreamscape Learn, a partnership between Dreamscape and Arizona State University, will work together to innovate immersive VR learning experiences for various education levels and environments.
+Walter Parkes, the CEO of Dreamscape and former head of DreamWorks Motion Pictures, said in an interview with VentureBeat that Verizon and Dreamscape Learn, a partnership between Dreamscape and Arizona State University, will work together to innovate immersive VR learning experiences for various education levels and environments.

 “COVID put a big pause on location-based and really supercharged anything that had to do with more robust remote education, training, and collaborative experiences,” Parkes said.
 “5G can be an explosive accelerator of the sorts of things that Dreamscape has been committed to over the last year.”

-To accelerate these advances, Dreamscape and Verizon will also form a dedicated innovation lab to incubate 5G- and MEC-enabled VR-learning applications.
+To accelerate this, Dreamscape and Verizon will also form a dedicated innovation lab to incubate 5G- and MEC-enabled VR-learning applications.

 Outside of the classroom, Verizon and Dreamscape will collaborate to develop and market avatar-driven synthetic training and simulation experiences for government and specialized professional learning uses.
 The experiences will combine Verizon’s 5G capabilities and Dreamscape’s ADEPT (Avatar Driven Educational and Practical Training) Platform, which leverages Dreamscape’s proprietary tracking and rendering technologies, to deliver vivid and life-like VR scenarios.